Best Baby Backpack Carriers for Hiking of 2026

 Cons

 We found the Poco Premium to be comfortable for both caregivers and little ones.
 Osprey’s adjustable suspension system, cushioned shoulder straps, and supportive hip belt distribute weight effectively, relieving strain on the caregiver’s back even during all-day hikes.
 For the child, the padded seat and adjustable stirrups keep them happy and comfortable, featuring a removable, washable chin pad for a cozy place to rest their head.
-Despite its weight of 8 lb 5 oz, the pack carries remarkably well, making it a leader in comfort among the other packs we tested.
+Despite weighing 8 pounds, 5 ounces, the pack carries remarkably well, making it a leader in comfort among the other packs we tested.

 Although the Poco Premium is the heaviest and most expensive carrier in Osprey’s lineup, its premium features, durability, and versatility justify the investment.
 Families who require a carrier for shorter or more casual outings may find its bulk unnecessary, but for those prioritizing comfort, safety, and capacity, the Poco Premium is hard to beat.